safing/portmaster/README.md

 - Select and activate block-lists
 - Manually black/whitelist domains
   - You can whitelist domains in case something breaks
-- CNAME Blocking (block these new nasty "unblockable" ads/trackers - coming soon)
+- CNAME Blocking (block these new nasty "unblockable" ads/trackers)
 - Block all subdomains of a domain in the block-lists

 ## Safing Privacy Network (SPN)